bucket1582/CoinFlipCheatersModels/README.md

 p_{cheat} \ \ \ \ \ \text{o.w.}
 \end{cases} $$

+## Sincere Biased Model
+Same as biased model, but it flips at least 5 times.
+The number 5 was set emprically.

 ## Model Result (After 10000 simulations)
 ![model result](model_test_result.PNG)

 In some cases the elastic model outperforms the biased model.
 In most cases though, the biased model outperforms the elastic model.
 The simple model is far behind.
+The sincere biased model is better than the biased model in average, however for the best cases, biased model outperforms the sincere biased model.

 ## Cheat Sheet
 Below is the cheat sheet built by using biased model.
 F for Fair, C for Cheat, T for further testing.